spacemantheo/spacemantheo/README.md

   - Project Euler Archived Problems
   - LeetCode Problems

+I want to use my Github as an environment for my future students to show them how much work goes into being a good programmer and mathematician.
+Along with projects, I've decided to post all of the notes of self/university study that I've done.
+Every repo's README will contain stats with the amount of work I've done to complete them.
 <!--
 **spacemantheo/spacemantheo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.